Designbook1/BE_GAN/README.md

 # BE_GAN

-My re-implementation of the BEGAN by Berthelot et al.
+My re-implementation of the BEGAN by Berthelot et al. with some modifications (for Generator, I use 10 Res blocks instead, and for Discriminator, I use 4 Res blocks instead).

 Example on how to use weight_decay -> 0.0005 to each layer.